WeAreFairphone/flashable-zips/README.md

 Needed to pass SafetyNet requirements for some apps.
 [Guide](https://forum.fairphone.com/t/pencil2-how-to-install-any-app-on-fp-open-os-for-beginners-and-experts/22516) and [motivation behind](https://forum.fairphone.com/t/how-to-be-able-to-install-and-use-any-app-on-fp-open-os-experimental/22327/34?u=roboe).

-### EmojiOne Installer
+### EmojiOne v2 Installer

-Replace Android's default [emoji set](https://www.google.com/get/noto/help/emoji/) with [EmojiOne](http://emojione.com/).
-EmojiOne is an [open and free](https://github.com/Ranks/emojione/blob/master/LICENSE.md) emoji set that does not visually suck.
+Replace Android's default [emoji set](https://www.google.com/get/noto/help/emoji/) with [EmojiOne v2](https://www.emojione.com/emoji/v2).
+EmojiOne v2 is an emoji set more comprehensible than Android's one [before Marshmallow](http://blog.emojipedia.org/android-6-0-1-emoji-changelog/).
+EmojiOne v2 is the last [open and free](https://github.com/Ranks/emojione/blob/2.2.7/LICENSE.md) version of EmojiOne.
+EmojiOne v3 and later are **not open** to the public anymore.
-The flashable ZIP saves a copy of the previous installed emoji at `/system/fonts/NotoColorEmoji.ttf.old`.
+The flashable ZIP saves a copy of the previous installed emoji on your device at `/system/fonts/NotoColorEmoji.ttf.old`.